 For electronics, check with the donation location to make sure they are accepted.

 For the most part, I advise against claiming your donations as tax deductions.
+(Note: I am NOT a tax professional and this is NOT tax advice, just my personal experience.)
 It creates a mental connection between the clutter and monetary value.
 Believe me, it’s MUCH easier to let stuff go if you’re not thinking about money.

 Places to Drop Off Decluttered Donations